sabertazimi/awesome-notes/notes/programming/devops/designPatternsBasicNotes.md

 #### Single Responsibility Principle

-Too much functionality is in one class and you modify a piece of it, it can be difficult to understand how that will affect other dependent modules.
+Too much functionality is in one class and you modify a piece of it, it can be difficult to understand how that will affect other dependent modules:

+- Singleton pattern.
+- Decorator pattern.
+- Proxy pattern.
+- Iterator pattern.

 ```ts
 // BAD